erf/error_or/README.md

 could `await` it, without having to `try catch` it - which i would rather do in the called function.

-`ErrorOr` can also be used for sync functions.
+`ErrorOr` can be used for sync functions too.

 There are other "result" type packages, but i wanted something simple, which would either be the expected value, or an `Object` which usually is some type of